Creators: George E. Christian, Richard L. Christian

 Access: Materials are available to researchers without restrition uless otherwise noted.
 A printed finding aid is available upon request.

 Separated Material: Unpublished works and translations by the Christian Brothers are cataloged separately and can be located through the Assumption College Library Catalog.
 Keyword: "Christian, George"

-Preferred Citation: George E. and Richard L. Christian Collection, The French Institute, Assumption College.
+Preferred Citation: George E. and Richard L. Christian Collection, The French Institute, Assumption University.

 Access Conditions: With permission during hours of operation or by appointment.

 Rights & Reproduction Status: Repoductions many not be published in whole or in part, sold or given away without written permission.

 Processing Name & Date: Eugenia Tsantinis, January 2014, and Rachel Green, April 2023.

 Scope Note: The collection can be surveyed in two parts.
 The first consists of material published by the Missions Étrangères de Paris, also known as the Paris Foreign Mission Society collected and translated into English by George E. Christian O.P. and his brother Richard.
 These are biographies and letters of French missionaries and martyrs to Asia during the 16th, 17th and 18th centuries and in some cases, are the only translations available in English.
 Also included is correspondence between the Christian Brothers and members of the Society on matters of translation, issues from the society’s journal, other unpublished translations and some ephemera.
 The remaining papers of the Christian Brothers collection are largely personal including correspondence, writings, journal articles, family histories and genealogies, and travel memoirs and ephemera.
 Overall, the collection is organized into 8 series.

 Full Finding Aid: